-Management continues to improve controls at Sikorsky in order to remediate the material weakness in Lockheed Martin's internal control over financial reporting.
-During the first six months of 2017, we implemented several actions at Sikorsky, including increasing the number of individuals responsible for implementing and monitoring controls; training individuals responsible for designing, executing, testing and monitoring controls; expanding the scope of the internal controls program to include additional information technology systems; adding new process-level and information technology controls; modifying existing controls; and enhancing documentation that evidences that controls are performed.
+Our management continues to improve controls at Sikorsky in order to remediate the material weakness in Lockheed Martin's internal control over financial reporting.
+During the first nine months of 2017, we implemented several actions at Sikorsky, including increasing the number of individuals responsible for implementing and monitoring controls; training individuals responsible for designing, executing, testing and monitoring controls; expanding the scope of the internal controls program to include additional information technology systems; adding new process-level and information technology controls; modifying existing controls; and enhancing documentation that evidences that controls are performed.
 These actions are ongoing and we will continue to make additional improvements during the remainder of 2017.
-During the second quarter of 2017, we also began testing the design of process-level and information technology controls.
+During the second quarter of 2017, we began testing the design of process-level and information technology controls, which was substantially completed by the end of the third quarter of 2017.
+During the third quarter of 2017, we also began testing the operating effectiveness of process-level and information technology controls and we expect all testing to be complete as of December 31, 2017.
 Such controls must be in place and operating effectively for a sufficient period of time in order to validate the full remediation of the material weakness.
-We expect that the remediation of this material weakness will be completed as of December 31, 2017.
+We continue to expect that the remediation of this material weakness will be completed as of December 31, 2017.